gupta-aayushkr/Keyword-Analysis/readme.md

    ```bash
    pip install streamlit pandas numpy nltk
    ```
-3. Place your CSV files containing sales data in the `CSV Files` folder within the repository.
+3. Place your CSV files containing Keywords data in the `CSV Files` folder within the repository.

 ## Running the App